Welcome to my ConvertBox review guide 2021.

 What I Don’t Currently Like About ConvertBox (and wish it has)

-One thing I really wish I could do with ConvertBox is getting to see the performance and individual stats for the pages my ConvertBoxes are enabled and displayed on.
+I really wish I could see the performance and individual stats for the pages I have my ConvertBox enabled on.

 So sad it only shows me the total statistics for each ConvertBox.